 American Indian Parent Committee Meetings 2017-18

-The American Indian Parent Committee (AIPC) serves in an advisory role to the Lakeville Area Public School District to help ensure that American Indian students receive culturally relevant and equitable educational opportunities.
+The American Indian Parent Committee (AIPC) serves in an advisory role to the Lakeville Area School District to help ensure that American Indian students receive culturally relevant and equitable educational opportunities.
 The AIPC is critical to the achievement and success of American Indian students statewide.
+Upcoming meetings:

 - Dec.
 19, 2017